KitWilliams07/School_District_Analysis/README.md

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/School_District_Analysis/main/Resources/school_summary.png)

 You can find the information on Thomas High School in the 13th row.
 Within this row, some of the columns involving student budget and student total does not change.
+However for the reading and math scores, as well the respective % passing scores, this Data Frame shows lower values than the older analysis.
+This is again because the 9th grade scores were higher, so when they are ignored, the resulting scores will drop.

 ## Summary